-Young children are fascinated with car keys, and it may be tempting to let them play with yours – to keep them occupied while you’re busy loading the car.
+Young children are fascinated with car keys.
+If you’re busy loading the car, it might be tempting to let them play with your keys to keep them occupied.
 But there’s a big chance they could end up locked in.

-Our roadside heroes go out to so many incidents – an average of five a day in 2017 – where they find a distraught parent whose child is locked in the car.
+Our roadside heroes go out to so many incidents – more than 1,400 in 2018 – where they find a distraught parent whose child is locked in the car.

-Avoid the potential for disaster by always keeping your car keys with you – so if your car does lock accidentally you can unlock it again quickly.
+Avoid the potential for disaster by always keeping your car keys with you.
+If your car does lock accidentally, you can unlock it again quickly.

 - Keep your keys with you at all times.